THE MODEL WALL FOR TODAY’S CHURCH

 Any wonder they cannot stop the invasion of the flood of ungodliness and immorality into their churches?

-Our spiritual leaders (the spiritual walls of the Church) may not be able to withstand the pressures, violent attacks, and aggressions of the adversaries this end-time unless they grow up in the grace and knowledge of our Lord Jesus Christ and thus become strong in the power of God’s might (2 Pet.
+Our spiritual leaders (the spiritual walls of the Church) may not be able to withstand the pressures, violent attacks, and aggressions of the adversaries this end-time unless they grow up in the grace and knowledge of our Lord Jesus Christ, thereby becoming strong in the power of God’s might (2 Pet.
 3:18, 2 Cor.
 4:8-10).

 Servants of God are called to be good examples to believers in longsuffering, perseverance and patience.
 Sadly, many of our spiritual leaders today are weak and porous spiritual walls because they are slothful in the study of God’s Word and prayer.

-The Scripture reveals that the material or construction of its wall was of jasper (Rev. 21:18).
+The Scripture reveals that the material or construction of its wall was of jasper.

 Jasper is the most precious stone, clear as crystal.
 In the Scripture, God’s glory is often described as being like a jasper stone.